dxzl/YcEdit-rad-studio/README.md

 # YcEdit-rad-studio
-Rich edit component for RAD Studio derived from TCustomRichEdit for YahCoLoRiZe-rad-studio

-This is the YahCoLoRiZe-rad-studio edit-control component for Embarcadero RAD Studio (Tokyo) free edition.
-It is derived from TCustomRichEdit.

-(Note: To build and install, open the project in RAD Studio, right-click on YcEditPackage.bpl and click Install)
+Rich edit component for RAD Studio C++ Builder Community Edition.
+Derived from TCustomRichEdit for YahCoLoRiZe-rad-studio.
+To build and install, open the project in RAD Studio, right-click on YcEditPackage.bpl and click Install.
+If RAD Studio crashes when you try to pick and drop the component onto your Windows Forms project, reopen YcEditPackage, open Project->Options->Project Properties->General and uncheck Verify Package Imports and Libraries.
+Right-click YcEditPackage.bpl and click Clean, then Install.
+Now open your project and try to drop the component again.
+Hope this helps! - S.S.